tinytonny/MKTContent/mktcontent/产品动态/productDynamic.md

 		"product_type":"Storage and CDN",
 		"fun_description":"With JD Cloud Object Storage Service as the source station, it can Associate the customized domain name and use the customized domain name to access the resource", "id":123,
-		"fun_introduce":"With JD Cloud Object Storage Service as the source station, it can associate the customized domain name and use the customized domain name to access the resource", "product_name":"Object Storage Service",
+		"fun_introduce":"With JD Cloud Object Storage Service as the source station, it can Associate the customized domain name and use the customized domain name to access the resource", "product_name":"Object Storage Service",
 		"fun_name":"User-defined domain name is online"
 	},